agrover/froyo/README.md

 Currently requires using [Rust nightly compiler](https://doc.rust-lang.org/book/nightly-rust.html).

-As of May 14, use nightly.
-If using Multirust/Rustup, run `multirust override nightly` in the `froyo` directory.
+The last verified working nightly snapshot was 2016-05-15.
+If using Multirust, run `multirust override nightly-2016-05-15` in the `froyo` directory to use this snapshot for Froyo.
+If using Rustup, see its docs for how to accomplish the same thing.

 ### Dev Resources